Clinical Trial to investigate the Effects of Cannabidiol in acute early Schizophrenia (currently not enrolling):

 Study code: CBD-FEP

-We are currently performing a multi-center clinical trial at the Central Institute of Mental Health and European centers in Denmark and Germany with support by the European Commission as part of the OPTiMiSE project.
+We are currently performing a multi-center clinical trial at the Central Institute of Mental Health and European centers in Denmark and Germany originally supported by the European Commission as part of the OPTiMiSE project.

 The study investigates the effects of cannabidiol vs. olanzapine or placebo in